-Hemis Monastery cradles the finest relics of Buddhist culture that thrived in Central Asia since millennia.
+Hemis Monastery cradles the finest relics of Buddhist culture that thrived in Central Asia for millennia.
 Standing tall in the folds of arid deserted highlands of the Ladakh Himalayas, it is the sacred religious hermitage that lives on the blessings of Naropa.
 An ancient Buddhist scholar, Naropa presided over the operations of Nalanda Mahavihara as a chancellor!

 Where is Hemis Monastery?

 Situated at a distance of 45 KM from the town of Leh.
-The monastery has survived from many invasions, embedded in the history of Central Asia, that rocked the region.
+The monastery has survived many invasions, embedded in the history of Central Asia, that rocked the region.
 You will not be able to spot the monastery until you have reached the foot of the mountain and ventured into the interiors.
 It is mostly invisible to the outer world!

-A hidden world of wisdom, ancient culture rich with the artifacts dating back to the Gandharan period.
+A hidden world of wisdom, ancient culture rich with artifacts dating back to the Gandharan period.
 It truly opens up as you enter the Hemis Monastery premises.
 As you start to explore the area, you realize that it has largely remained nonchalant to the technology evolution changing the face of the modern world.

 And yet, the monastery would not want to thrive in the impactful influence it has on the locals and the regional followers of Buddhism.
 In fact, it has opened its door to the world.
 It is inviting pilgrims, researchers, and visitors from around the globe.
 To share the rich heritage and cultural safe-keeps in the form of religious scriptures and folklore!
 Naropa Festival is a prime example of the endeavor!

 Sustainable Tourism initiated by Drukpa Thuksey Rinpoche in Ladakh

 His Eminence Drukpa Thuksey Rinpoche, one of the prime authorities of the monastery has initiated many programs that will ensure sustainable tourism in the locality.
 It works to guard the peace that prevails in the mountains despite being in a conflict zone.
 And uplift the local people of the region.
 All this has a positive impact on the lives of local youth.